reinert/requestor/README.md

 ```

 There are two PollingStrategy choices: **LONG** or **SHORT**.
-* `PollingStrategy.LONG` - Long polling means that the next request will be dispatched only **after the previous response has been received**.
+* `PollingStrategy.LONG` - Long polling means the subsequent request will be dispatched only
+  **after receiving the previous response**.
-  * If you set an interval, then the next request will be delayed by this interval only after the previous response has come.
+  * If we set an interval, the following request will only be delayed after the previous
+    response has come.
-* `PollingStrategy.SHORT` - On the other hand, with Short polling the next request will be dispatched right **after the previous request has been sent**.
+* `PollingStrategy.SHORT` - On the other hand, with Short polling, the subsequent request will
+  be dispatched right **after the previous request has been sent**.
-    * If you set an interval, then the next request will be delayed by this interval as soon the previous request is dispatched.
+    * If we set an interval, then the following request will be delayed by this interval as
+      soon the previous request is dispatched.

 ```java
 // The next requests are dispatched 3s after the previous ones